 Cacao is the tree that makes all chocolate possible.
 Growing in a tropical belt 20° north and south of the equator all around the world, the fruit produces the beans used to make chocolate.
-Learn a little more about the mysterious tree that evolved in the Amazon Rainforest and spread around the planet to meet
+Learn a little more about the mysterious tree that evolved in the Amazon Rainforest and spread around the planet.

 Cacao is indigenous to the Upper Amazon Basin, where the Andean Mountain range insulated it from ice ages within a tropical bubble.
 It was originally used as an indigenous food for the Amazonian communities, as well as an ingredient in medicines and likely fermented drinks.